Emerging Traditional Artists Program

 Detailed Program Description

-South Arts is pleased to announce the In These Mountains: Central Appalachian Folk Arts & Culture – FY24 Emerging Traditional Artists Program (ETAP).
-This program recognizes and supports a new generation of traditional artists that have demonstrated a high level of skill in, commitment to, and leadership in their traditional art form in Appalachian Regional Commission counties.
-NEW THIS CYCLE: In addition to emerging artists from ARC counties in Kentucky, North Carolina, and Tennessee, ETAP is expanding to support artists from AL, GA, MS, and SC.
-Awards provide financial support to ETAP participants to ensure the continuation of traditional knowledge and artistic skills within their respective cultural communities.
+South Arts is pleased to announce the FY26 Emerging Traditional Artists Program (ETAP), a component of the In These Mountains, Central Appalachian Folk Arts and Culture initiative.
+This program recognizes and supports a new generation of traditional artists that have demonstrated a high level of skill in, commitment to, and leadership in their traditional art form.
+Artists must reside in an Appalachian Regional Commission-designated County in Alabama, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, or Tennessee.
+Awards provide financial support to ETAP participants to ensure the continuation of traditional knowledge and artistic skills within their cultural communities.

-The FY24 ETAP will award $5,000 grants (with limited restrictions) to participants for learning opportunities including training, networking, and promotion.
-These opportunities should equip traditional artists to provide greater impact within their communities.
-Because of the ongoing COVID-19 health crisis, South Arts urges potential applicants to consider safe, socially distanced opportunities.
+Selected ETAP artists will receive $5,000 awards (with limited restrictions) to support learning opportunities including training, networking, and promotion.
+These opportunities should equip traditional artists to expand their own knowledge/practice and to increase the impact of their work within their communities.

 What are folk and traditional arts?